Robert Bolt: Screenplays

 Bolt may be best remembered for his work on film and television screenplays.
 His work for director David Lean garnered him particular acclaim and recognition, and Bolt tried his hand at directing with the unsuccessful Lady Caroline Lamb (1972).
-While some criticised Bolt for focusing more on the personal aspects of his protagonists than the broader political context (particularly with "Lawrence of Arabia" and "Man for All Seasons"), most critics and audiences alike praised his screenplays.
-Bolt won two Oscars, two BAFTA Awards, and won or was nominated for several others.
+While some criticised Bolt for focusing more on the personal aspects of his protagonists than the broader political context (particularly with Lawrence of Arabia and A Man for All Seasons), most critics and audiences alike praised his screenplays.
+Bolt won two Oscars, two BAFTA Awards and won or was nominated for several others.